solaranamnesis/ottohahn/full-text-english.md

 Consolidated spiral-form Urania [Table 3: Figure 5](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_3-5_edit-b2.jpg) [and 6](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_3-6_edit-b2.jpg).

-In comprehending the threads of [Table 4: Figure 1](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_4-1_edit-b.jpg): the structure consists of an outer skin enclosing lamellar layers [Table 3: Figure 4](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_3-4_edit-b.jpg).
+In comprehending the threads of [Table 4: Figure 1](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_4-1_edit-b.jpg) the structure consists of an outer skin enclosing lamellar layers, [Table 3: Figure 4](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_3-4_edit-b.jpg).
 [Table 4: Figure 6](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_4-6_edit-b.jpg) (the latter can be seen with a magnifying glass).
 Median diameter of Urania 1 mm, color slate gray.

 This structure was maintained to be a breakage of the bronzite sheet!
 Whether [Table 4: Figure 4](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_4-4_edit-b.jpg) belongs to the Urania is doubtful.
 The form and color suggest as much.
 The trim cuts on boths sides show clear structure.